 Skip to Content (Press Enter)

 From the raging rapids of Tallulah Gorge to the serene Okefenokee Swamp, Georgia has paddling experiences for all skill levels.
-Canoes and/or kayaks may be rented seasonally at more than 20 state parks, and visitors may also bring their own boats.
+Canoes, kayaks, stand-up paddleboards and aquacycles may be rented seasonally at more than 20 state parks, and visitors may also bring their own boats.

 Our Park Paddlers Club challenges water enthusiasts to complete 22 miles at six parks, earning a “members-only” t-shirt.
 It's designed for all skill levels—from seasoned paddlers to those who have never paddled before.
 Sometimes the road less traveled isn't a road.

-Fort Mountain and Unicoi rent canoes for paddling their small mountain lakes.
+Fort Mountain, Vogel and Unicoi rent equipment for paddling their small mountain lakes.
 These are good locations for beginners to practice paddling skills.